 Providing personalized medical approaches and services

-Developing new tools for medical research
+Developing new AI tools for medical research

-Medical fields where AI might be helpful
+Medical fields where AI can help

 - surgery,